vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 The procedures for deploying a shared services cluster and workload cluster are almost the same.
 A key difference is that you add the `tanzu-services` label to the shared services cluster as its cluster role.
 This label identifies the shared services cluster to the management cluster and workload clusters.

-Another difference between the shared services cluster and workload clusters is that shared services clusters will be applied with the “Cluster Labels” which were defined while deploying the management cluster.
-This is to enforce that only shared service cluster will make use of the Tanzu Kubernetes Grid cluster VIP or data network for application load balancing purposes and the virtual services are deployed on “Service Engine Group 1”.
+Shared services cluster uses the custom ADC `tanzu-ako-for-shared` created earlier to apply the network settings similar to the management cluster.
+This is enforced by applying the NSX ALB_LABELS `type:shared-services` while deploying the shared services cluster.

 After the management cluster is registered with Tanzu Mission Control, the deployment of the Tanzu Kubernetes clusters can be done in just a few clicks.
 The procedure for creating Tanzu Kubernetes clusters is as follows.